pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-header-set.md

 ## Remarks

 If the specified `name` doesn't refer to an existing modern page, you will get a `File doesn't exists` error.

-The `showKicker`, `kicker` and `authors` options are based on preview functionality that isn't available on all tenants yet.

 ## Examples